YorkJong/awkEnumLookup/doc/README.rst

 Install
 =======
 1. Download the compressed binary package file (e.g., ``enum-lookup-bin-v2.0.7z``)
-   from the [https://bitbucket.org/YorkJong/enum-lookup/downloads Download] page
+   from the [https://bitbucket.org/YorkJong/awkenumlookup/downloads Download] page.
 2. Uncompress the package
 3. Copy ``enum.exe`` and ``enum.bat`` to a directory containing C header files, or copy C header files to the directory containing ``enum.exe`` and ``enum.bat``